playframework/play-generated-docs/manual/working/javaGuide/main/ws/JavaWS.md

 ### Submitting Streaming data

-It's also possible to stream data in the request body using [Akka Streams](https://doc.akka.io/docs/akka/2.6/stream/stream-flows-and-basics.html?language=java).
+It's also possible to stream data in the request body using [Pekko Streams](https://pekko.apache.org/docs/pekko/1.0/stream/stream-flows-and-basics.html?language=java).

 Here is an example showing how you could stream a large image to a different endpoint for further processing: